SMAS Facelift London

 Definition and Explanation

 A SMAS facelift is a surgical procedure that targets the Superficial Musculo-Aponeurotic System (SMAS) (superficial musculoaponeurotic system), a layer of tissue that connects the facial muscles to the skin.
-The SMAS plays a crucial role in facial expression and is responsible for the sagging skin and loss of facial contours that occur with aging.
+A SMAS facelift targets the superficial muscular aponeurotic system to lift and tighten the face.
+The SMAS plays a crucial role in facial expression and is responsible for the sagging loose skin and loss of facial contours that occur with ageing.
 Above the SMAS lies the superficial fascia, a distinct anatomical layer that separates the skin and subcutaneous tissue from deeper structures.
-By lifting and tightening the SMAS layer, the procedure addresses the underlying tissue beneath the skin for more natural and lasting results.
-In some cases, the SMAS facelift may involve working with deeper layers of facial tissue to achieve optimal rejuvenation.
-This surgical procedure not only addresses sagging skin but also enhances the overall facial structure, providing a more defined and refreshed look.
-To learn about other facelift procedures such as the Vertical Facelift and Ponytail Facelift, explore more options for achieving facial rejuvenation.
+By lifting and tightening the SMAS layer, the procedure targets the underlying tissue beneath the skin creating a more natural result.
+In some cases, the SMAS facelift may involve working with deeper layers of facial tissue.
+This surgical procedure not only addresses sagging skin but also enhances the overall facial structure, providing a more defined mid and lower face and refreshed look.

 The ageing signs that a SMAS can target include: